sdtemple/isweep/workflow/simulate/README.md

   - MACRO in your yamls/ is the main folder directory (a string)
   - MICRO in your experiment file defines subfolders (a string)
   - REP in your experiment file defines subsubfolders (a number)

-### Special for method developers

-You can comment out `rule genotyping_error` under true phase, and comment in the three rules under infer phase.
-This change makes your simulation study based on genotypes phased by the Beagle software. `bash get-software.sh` to get `beagle.jar` and the `remove-phase.jar` programs.